stephane-caron/pymanoid/examples/README.md

 # Examples

-## Posture generation
+## Inverse kinematics

 <img align="right" src="../doc/src/images/inverse_kinematics.png" width="300" />

-The examples ``posture_generation.py`` and ``inverse_kinematics.py`` (the
+The ``inverse_kinematics_stance.py`` and ``inverse_kinematics_tasks.py``
-latter is for advanced users) shows how to use the robot IK to reach a given posture.
+scripts show how to use the inverse kinematics to achieve a given posture.
+The former is best-suited for beginners as it uses the simpler ``Stance`` interface.
+The latter is for more advanced users and shows how to add individual tasks one by one.

-It loads (and downloads, if necessary) the [JVRC-1](https://github.com/stephane-caron/openrave_models/tree/master/JVRC-1) humanoid model, then generates a posture where the robot has both feet on pre-defined contact locations.
-Next, it tracks a reference COM motion given by the green virtual box.
-The box is moved around for a while, then you can manipulate it directly in the OpenRAVE GUI.
+Both examples load (and download, if necessary) the [JVRC-1](https://github.com/stephane-caron/openrave_models/tree/master/JVRC-1) humanoid model, then generates a posture where the robot has both feet on pre-defined contact locations.
+The robot tracks a reference COM position given by the red box, which you can move around directly by using the interaction mode of the OpenRAVE GUI.

 ## Contact stability conditions